lilli-mcnally/muddy-paws/README.md

 - _Advertise the dogs so users can view before the visit_
 - _Give information about the adoption process_
-- _Show users where the Rescue Centre is located and it’s contact details_
+- _Show users where the Rescue Centre is located and it's contact details_

 | Objective                                                              | Importance | Viability / Feasibility | Colour |
 | ---------------------------------------------------------------------- | :--------: | :---------------------: | :----- |